wbamberg/hiking/index.md

 http://www.trailpeak.com/trail-Brandywine-Mountain-near-Whistler-BC-527

 The trail gains 500m, steeply, through trees, then you pop out in a little subalpine valley.
-Keep going to near the end of the valley, then head up the left-hand side over heather and then talus and/or snow, getting pretty steep.
-Eventually you get on to a ridge that you can follow to the summit.
+Keep going to near the end of the valley, then head up the left-hand side over heather and then talus and/or snow.
+It gets pretty steep in this bit.
+Eventually you top out on to a ridge that you can follow to the summit.

 It's about 12K, but gains probably around 1500 metres.
 If you have 4WD, and depending on the road condition, you can drive almost up to the valley, saving a bunch of effort.